sdtsui/awesome-stablecoins/README.md

 Project Comparisons:
   - [MakerDAO vs Basecoin](https://www.reddit.com/r/MakerDAO/comments/76mup4/makerdao_vs_basecoin/)
   - Vitalik's [comments](https://ethresear.ch/t/collateralized-debt-obligations-for-issuer-backed-tokens/525/8) on Maker's CDPs and price feed Rune's [response](https://www.reddit.com/r/MakerDAO/comments/7z0wvr/vitalik_comments_on_manipulating_the_price_feed/)
+  > Another thing I have thought about is that in an economic model where you do not assume altruistic honesty or non-coordination, it’s not clear that makerdao has a higher security level, or even that it’s possible to achieve a higher security level, than seignorage shares.
+If the total discounted expected future profits of the scheme are lower than the amount of capital inside it, then the shareholders have the incentive to manipulate the price feed in order to siphon everyone’s money out.
+I’d be interested in seeing more detailed analysis on this.

 ## Project List